 Considering all that has been described here, it is difficult to imagine a solution in the near future.
 Propositions do exist however : they depend on the courage and the will of the protagonists to adopt them.
 A review of the latest diplomatic initiatives show progress, but also the long road ahead.

-The conflict has been going on for five years now.
-A just solution with a diplomatic scenario stipulating the end of combat and a political solution to the conflict seems increasingly remote.
+The conflict has been raging for over five years now.
+A just solution with a diplomatic scenario stipulatiing the end of combat and a political solution to the conflict seems increasingly remote.

-> The negotiations engaged in Geneva by UN mediator Steffan de Mistura have not permitted any advancements.
+The negotiations engaged in Geneva by UN mediator Steffan de Mistura have not permitted any advancements.
 The last round in April 2016 was cut short as the opposition, represented by the High Negotiation Committee, found it impossible to remain at the table while the regime of Al-Assad continued to bomb civilians when a cessation of hostilities had been decided in order to give a chance to the negotiation process.
 Both Moscow and Washington had seemed favorable to such a process in response to the growing force of Daech, but nothing came of this.

 - The creation of protected zones in the North and the South of the country, covered by Occidental and Turkish aviation, in order to protect the population from attacks by the regime, is no longer on the agenda, in spite of the fact that this option would be a means for the opposition to enlarge its capacity for action and bring humanitarian aid to populations living in dramatic conditions.